pwjablonski/cn-sta-pitch/SLIDES.md

 # 90

-of the best young coders NYC has to offer
+of NYC's best young coders

 ---